dxthanh2002/projectManager/docs/architecture-backend.md

 ## Executive Summary

-The backend is a **Node.js REST API server** built with Express 5, using MySQL as the database with Drizzle ORM for type-safe queries.
+The backend is a **Node.js REST API server** built with Express 5, implementing a **strict 100% REST API architecture** for all client-server communication.
+It uses MySQL as the database with Drizzle ORM for type-safe queries.
 Authentication is handled by the better-auth library for session management.
 The architecture implements a **team-scoped multi-tenancy model** where all resources (tasks, comments) belong to teams with role-based access control (manager/member).

 ## Technology Stack